-The change of use of existing facilities to other uses or redevelopment will not be permitted unless the following can be demonstrated:
+The change of use of existing facilities to other uses or redevelopment will only be supported where it can be demonstrated that:

 - 1. The proposal includes alternative provision, in a suitable location, of equivalent or enhanced facilities; and - 2.
-Such sites must also be accessible to all by public transport, walking, cycling, by car and have adequate car parking; or - 3.
-There is no longer a village need for the facility. - 4.4.8 The informal consultation on the emerging Draft Plan indicated a high level of support from respondents for Draft Policy TIFC2 with 82 (87%) supporting, 4 (4%) objecting and 8 (9%) "don't knows".
+It is accessible to all by public transport, walking, cycling, by car and have adequate car parking; - 3.
+For private commercial facilities, it can be demonstrated, further to twelve months pro-active marketing, that the use is no longer viable. - 4.4.8 The informal consultation on the emerging Draft Plan indicated a high level of support from respondents for Draft Policy TIFC2 with 82 (87%) supporting, 4 (4%) objecting and 8 (9%) "don't knows".
 Comments received highlighted the need for sport, recreation and leisure for all age groups and interest groups. - 4.4.9 The Governing Body of the High School submitted comments on the Draft Plan setting out that the school is aware of the community's desire to enhance community sports facilities within the village, and it is open to discussions with community partners about the potential development of a new community sports facility at Brook Road. - 4.4.10 The High School would like to explore whether this facility could enhance the sports facilities currently available at the School.
 The School considers that there may be synergies between the desire of the community for enhanced facilities and the school's requirements for additional facilities to support its wider curriculum.
 Potentially this would maximise use of such a facility, with students using it during school time and the community at other times.
 In addition the school has expertise in the management of its own sporting resources, and would be open to discuss whether it could provide management and maintenance services to such a facility to the mutual benefit of the community and the school.